 Training our brains to recognize more abilities and supports alone can make us feel more confident and perceive threats less as less likely to overwhelm us.
 Making a list of your strengths — what you do well and who you can rely on — can change your self-evaluation to a positive, strength-based picture.

 Making a list of strengths can also help you identify and access the resources you already have in your “toolbox” for various situations.
 Do you have someone you can ask for help?
 Do you have good listening skills?
 This can be used to defuse someone’s frustration by letting them know that you understand and care about what they are saying.
 Are you good at setting boundaries?
 This can be used to help establish structure in situation that has too many potential options.
 Do you have good organizational skills?
 This can be used to help organize clear action steps to help with getting things accomplished.
+(This Strengths Assessment from VIA Institute on Character can help — “Discover your greatest qualities and begin using your strengths to build your best life.”)

 STEP TWO: Identify Opportunities.